MicrosoftDocs/fabric-docs/docs/data-factory/copy-data-activity.md

 ### Configure your destination

-1. Choose your destination by choosing a data source type.
-In this tutorial, you'll use Azure Blob Storage as an example.
-Select**Azure Blob Storage**, and then select **Next**.
+1. Select a data source type from the category.
+You'll use Azure Blob Storage as an example.
+Select **Azure Blob Storage**, and then select **Next**.

    :::image type="content" source="media/copy-data-activity/choose-destination.png" alt-text="Screenshot showing how to select Azure Blob Storage." lightbox="media/copy-data-activity/choose-destination.png":::